Common foot problems

 - Wearing a night splint allows you to maintain an extended stretch of the plantar fascia while sleeping.
 This may help reduce the morning pain experienced by some patients.

-- In addition to the use of foot orthotics, steroid (cortisone) injections, changing shoes, foot taping, and physical therapy is also helpful.
+- In addition to the use of foot orthotics, steroid (cortisone) injections, changing shoes, foot taping, and physical therapy are also helpful.
 Significant weight reduction is important.

 - No matter what kind of treatment you undergo for plantar fasciitis, the underlying causes that led to this condition may remain.
 Therefore, you will need to continue with preventive measures.
 Wearing supportive shoes and using orthotic devices are the mainstay of long-term treatment for plantar fasciitis.